Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Lemon Pound Cake Goes Nuclear

 The song.
 The video.
-Security footage of a deputy in full tactical gear staring longingly at a lemon pound cake while raiding a man's home.
-It goes everywhere.
-The album spawns 14 tracks — every single one aimed at a specific officer.
-The deputy becomes 'Officer Pound Cake' across the entire state of Ohio.
+Security footage of a cop in full tactical gear staring at a lemon pound cake while raiding a man's home.
+It goes absolutely everywhere.
+The album spawns 14 tracks — every one aimed at a specific officer.
+This deputy becomes 'Officer Pound Cake' across Ohio.
 Then across the country.
-His colleagues from OTHER departments start calling him Officer Pound Cake.
+Cops from OTHER departments start calling him that.
 People mail hundreds of lemon pound cakes to his office.
-The local smoke shop starts selling t-shirts with his face.
-He nearly cries on the stand about it later.
-This is what accountability looks like when you hand the wrong rapper free footage.
+The local smoke shop starts selling t-shirts with his face on them.
+He nearly cries on the witness stand about it later.
+This is what happens when you hand the wrong rapper free footage and then try to pretend it didn't happen.

 2023The Clap-Back